plesk/whmcs-multiserver-plugin/README.md

 You can specify account's count per client by using a config.ini file.
 All you need to do is rename config.ini.sample to config.ini and uncomment appropriate setting.

+## Installation instructions ##

+For more information about installation, see [Plesk Multi Server Guide](https://docs.plesk.com/en-US/17.0/multi-server-guide/integration-with-whmcs.77894/)